UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 ##### So my last thought is to ask this:
 {: .present-before-paste}

-** *"Why aren’t we doing this, why aren’t we living a life full of peak-performances and self-actualisation ever single day?"***
+**&nbsp;*"Why aren’t we doing this, why aren’t we living a life full of peak-performances and self-actualisation ever single day?"***

 And what can we do to foster and nurture this transition, make it less hard to reach that very top shelf?